Early Assessment Program

 Advanced Topics (QRAT)

-These Quantitative Reasoning courses have been developed for high school seniors as a preparation for college math.
+These Quantitative Reasoning courses have been developed for high school seniors as preparation for college math.
 They are a-g approved and offer a good option for students who have completed Geometry/Math 2 and are not ready for Alg 2 (TQR) or seniors who have completed Alg2/Math 3 and are not ready for Calculus (QRAT).

 Both classes have been offered in the Sacramento area for a number of years with success.

-will be held at Fresno State each summer.
+teachers will be held at Fresno State each summer.

 CSU Proficiency Standards in English and Mathematics